-This restaurant is directly past the campground and has a small provisions store open on the weekends, as well as a restaurant window and area to dine outside.
+This restaurant is directly past the camping area and has a small provisions store open on the weekends, as well as a restaurant window and area to dine outside.

 Bolsa Chica Visitor Center

-There’s a small visitor center and park rangers at the desk to answer your questions.
+There’s a small visitor center near the big cinder block tower and park rangers at the desk to answer your questions.
 There’s one room of exhibits where children are encouraged to press buttons, open drawers, and then follow the ramp up to look through telescopes to see birds at the ecological reserve across the street.
 This was a really cool perspective on the wetlands from a distance

 SeaSalt Beachside Burgers

 Apparently, the Bolsa Special is the menu item to get at SeaSalt Beachside Burgers.